mhaugrud/msumcspy/_sources/Strings/TheAccumulatorPatternwithStrings.rst

 .. sourcecode:: python

-    initialize the output string (often to an empty string)
+    initialize the accumulator string (often to an empty string)

     for each character in another string:
-        (if some condition is True,) concatenate that character to the output string
+        (if some condition is True,) concatenate that character to the accumulator string

 .. activecode:: str